MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-FAQ.md

 ---
-title: Frequently asked questions about HoloLens and holograms
+title: Frequently asked questions about HoloLens devices and holograms
 description: Do you have a quick question about HoloLens or interacting with holograms?
 This article provides a quick answer and more resources.
 keywords: hololens, faq, known issue, help ms.prod: hololens